JonHautz9/XboxBinaryMusic2WMA/README.md

 # XboxBinaryMusic2WMA

-This script was written for Python 3.3 and XBOX 360 music files.
+This script was written for Python 3.3 and XBox 360 music files.

 Simply run in the directory with the binaries and it will save them to a .wma format.
 It will create an ID for each file and place it before the title of each song which is extracted from the binaries' header.